davidallan/oci_fn_rest_to_os/README.md

 pattern | Pattern 1 using response headers and request query param.
 2 use query param page count.
-3 use link in body | 1 query_param_page | query parameter name to add to URL | ?page= or &page= if first query parameter query_param_page_limit | query parameter name to add to URL | &per_page= in this beers example, &limit= for OCI start_page_no | Page number to start with, generally 1, may be 0 | 1 page_limit_cnt | Number of items per page to retrieve | 20 dataProperty | The property in the response body that has the data (array of results) | results pagingLinkProperty | An array representing the property with the next page link. | ["paging","next","link"] request_interval | Interval in seconds to delay requests | 0.5
+3 use link in body | 1 query_param_page | query parameter name to add to URL | ?page= or &page= if first query parameter query_param_page_limit | query parameter name to add to URL | &per_page= in this beers example, &limit= for OCI start_page_no | Page number to start with, generally 1, may be 0, only used in pattern 2. | 1 page_limit_cnt | Number of items per page to retrieve | 20 dataProperty | The property in the response body that has the data (array of results).
+Only used in pattern 3. | results pagingLinkProperty | An array representing the property with the next page link.
+Only used in pattern 3. | ["paging","next","link"] request_interval | Interval in seconds to delay requests | 0.5

 # Examples